The cold weather plan gives advice to help prevent the major avoidable effects on health during periods of cold weather in England.

 - the NHS, local authorities, social care, and other public agencies

 - individuals, local communities and voluntary groups.

-The current plan (valid from October 2017 until further notice) continues to build on the experience of developing and improving the ability of the health and social care sector and its partners to deal with significant periods of cold weather.
+The current plan (last updated October 2021) continues to build on the experience of developing and improving the ability of the health and social care sector and its partners to deal with significant periods of cold weather.